The quantum Hall effect in graphene - a theoretical perspective: The quantum Hall effect

 This classical percolation picture of the plateau transition needs to be modified when quantum mechanical tunneling is taken into account.
 Already below the classical percolation threshold, where extended equipotential lines start to be occupied, the electron (or hole) puddles increase in size and are separated only by small unoccupied bottlenecks.
 Electrons may therefore quantum-mechanically tunnel from one puddle boundary to an adjacent one, and an electron that is originally propagating along one sample edge may reach the opposite sample edge via multiple tunneling events through the bulk.
 This picture is at the origin of the variable-range-hopping model \cite{VRH} that has recently been tested sucessfully in graphene \cite{keyan}.

 To summarise, the IQHE in graphene has a clear relativistic fingerprint due to the particular succession of Hall plateaus at the filling factors $\nu=\pm 2(2n+1)$, as a consequence of the relativistic Landau-level quantisation.
 However, it shows the same universality as the IQHE in conventional 2D electron gases with a parabolic band dispersion -- the quantisation of the Hall resistance is determined by a universal constant $h/e^2$ and integer numbers.
+The universality and the high metrological precision of the Hall resistance quantisation has recently been confirmed experimentally \cite{tza} in large epitaxial graphene flakes \cite{deheer}.
 Furthermore, the impurity potential plays the same essential role in a diffusive graphene sample as in a conventional 2D electron gas: it is necessary to pin the resistances to their universal values via the above-mentioned semi-classical localisation, whereas its precise form and the microscopic distribution of the scatterers is of no importance for the quantisation.

 This universality between the relativistic and the non-relativistic variant of the IQHE may furthermore be understood from the electron dynamics once restricted to a single Landau level.
 Whereas the electrons, in the absence of a magnetic field, are originally governed by different types of space-time invariance (Galilean invariance in the case of a non-relativistic 2D electron gas, in contrast to Lorentz invariance for electrons in graphene), the translation symmetry for electrons within a single Landau level respects neither of these invariances; it is rather determined by the magnetic translations which are induced by the commutation relations (\ref{eq:commGC}) for the guiding-centre coordinates, both in the case of relativistic and non-relativistic electrons.
 The Heisenberg equations of motion (\ref{eq:semicl}) are, apart from the more complicated internal structure in the case of graphene,\footnote{The different possible aspects of the internal structure of the scattering potential remains though to be understood in more detail in the presence of a magnetic field.} indeed of the same form as in conventional 2D electron gases, and one may therefore expect that not only the Hall quantisation, but also the nature of the Hall transitions and the associated critical exponents are universal.